-6. Prior to approval of a specific design plan that includes construction of masterplanned Roads P-619, C-636, and any portion of P-615 that is not currently shown on Specific Design Plan SDP-1302-02, Stormwater Management Concept Plan 14846-2006-02 shall be revised to include the master-planned roads (P-615, P-619, and C-636).
+6. Prior to approval of a specific design plan that includes construction of master-planned Roads P-619, C-636, and any portion of P-615 that is not currently shown on Specific Design Plan SDP-1302-02, Stormwater Management Concept Plan 14846-2006-02 shall be revised to include the master-planned roads (P-615, P-619, and C-636).

 As discussed previously, the submitted SWM Concept Plan (14846-2006-02) requires revisions in accordance with the review by DPIE.
 This condition will be addressed at time of the revision.
-A condition has been included in the Recommendation section of this report to require the revision to be done prior to certification of this SDP.
+A condition has been included in this resolution to require the revision to be done prior to certification of this SDP.